zvigrinberg/redhat-dependency-analytics-plugin/README.md

 #### General Configuration
  Click <em>Manage Jenkins</em>.
 Click <em>System</em>, and scroll down to <em>Global properties/Environment Variables</em>.
 Here you can configure the following settings:
- - name: _EXHORT_DEBUG_, Value: true , Description: Will invoke the analysis in verbose mode and will print a lot of useful logs to job output console - good for debugging, Default value is false.
+ - name: `EXHORT_DEBUG`, Value: `true` , Description: Will invoke the analysis in verbose mode and will print a lot of useful logs to job output console - good for debugging, Default value is false.

- - name: _EXHORT_DEV_MODE_, value: true, Description: Will invoke the Analysis on Staging Instance Of EXHORT Service, Default: false ( EXHORT Production Instance)
+ - name: `EXHORT_DEV_MODE`, value: `true`, Description: Will invoke the Analysis on Staging Instance Of EXHORT Service, Default: false ( EXHORT Production Instance)

  - name: _HIGHEST_ALLOWED_VULN_SEVERITY_, Possible values: [`LOW`,`MEDIUM`,`HIGH`,`CRITICAL`], Description: will determine what is the highest allowed Severity of a vulnerability found for a given package/dependency in the analysis, for the analysis to be considered Successful(RC=0) and not Vulnerable(RC=2), Default value is `MEDIUM`